henrylawson/henrylawson.net/website/_posts/2017-01-29-google-cloud-platform-gcp-study-plan.markdown

 Recently, for various reasons, my interest in [Google Cloud Platform (GCP)](https://cloud.google.com/) has peaked.
-I have had exposure to [Amazon Web Services (AWS)](https://aws.amazon.com/) and as such am fairly comfortable with their offering, platform and services.
-However I have not had the chance to be exposed to the same level to GCP.
+I have had exposure to [Amazon Web Services (AWS)](https://aws.amazon.com/) and as such, I am fairly comfortable with their offering, platform and services.
+However I have not had the chance to be exposed at the same level to GCP.

 <!--more-->